google/go-cloud/samples/wire/README.md

 passing it into the next one, we instead have a single call to `wire.Build` passing in the initializers we want to use.
 In Wire, initializers are known as "providers," functions which provide a particular type.
 We add a zero value for `Event` as a return value to satisfy the compiler.
-This won't be included in our final binary so we add a build constraint to the top of the file:
+Note that even if we add values to `Event`, Wire will ignore them.
+In fact, the injector's purpose is to provide information about which providers to use to construct an `Event` and so we will exclude it from our final binary with a build constraint at the top of the file:

 ``` go
 //+build wireinject